Mulder and Scully (song): Music video

 The music video for "Mulder and Scully" was directed by Gerald McMorrow and features the band performing at a venue intercut with scenes of life on a tour bus at night.
 All the while, Mulder and Scully—played by look-alikes—investigate the area around the concert with torches.
 Eventually, the agents begin passionately kissing while Catatonia plays their song on a stage.
 The video was filmed at T.J.'s, a rock concert venue in Newport, Wales.
 A call was made for fans of the band to arrive and play the part of the audience.
-While actor Rhys Ifans, one year before his breakout performance in Notting Hill, features prominently.
+Rhys Ifans, one year before his breakout performance in Notting Hill, features prominently.
 The entire video shoot took a full day to film.
 The video for "Mulder and Scully" was popular; according to Billboard magazine, it received "heavy rotation" and was played "30 to 35" times weekly in the United Kingdom.
 The video was heavily promoted in the United States, due in part to its direct allusion to The X-Files, and it received decent airplay.